c-blake/bu/doc/vip.md

 elide a zillion stat()s some of which may even automount net FSes while also avoiding presenting the user with many "invalid right now" `cd` targets.

+Besides filesystem history, dynamic immediately pre-display re-validation may also help for other ephemeral system entities (processes for `kill`, containers, services) or remote/unreliable resources (SSH, cloud, network).
+Any such can also benefit from this plug-in system.

 # Related Work

 I am unsure there is any work prior to the Emacs `anything.el` now named